 Two crews of two people will be deployed from the Yentna River to Portage Creek.
-One crew will concentrate on the RJ Fish Distribution sites from the Yentna River to Lane Creek and the other crew will be assigned to the sites located from Lane Creek to Portage Creek.
-Both crews will also share those areas between the Yentna River and Portage Creek when their efforts are necessary.
+One crew will be assigned the reach extending from the Yentna River

+(RM 27.0) to Lane Creek (RM 113.6) and the other crew will be assigned the reach extending from Lane Creek (RM 113.5) to Portage Creek (RM 148.0).
+Both crews will also share those areas between the Yentna River and Portage Creek when necessary.
 The standard schedule will consist of seven days of field duty, three days in the office and four days off.
 Each site will be inspected two times per month.

-Upper River Fish Habitat Utilization (Impoundment Study)
+C. Upper River Fish Habitat Utilization (Impoundment Study) Work Plan

-The flooding of clearwater stream reaches, the mainstem Susitna, and nearby lakes will alter the aquatic environment that presently supports populations of resident fish.
-To assess the potential loss of these habitats and to determine the mitigation activities necessary, the resources to be affected require documentation to determine the nature and extent of these populations and their dependence of particular habitat conditions.
-A more detailed background description of these studies is presented in the sub-objectives section (Sub-objective 4).
+The flooding of the mainstem Susitna River, clearwater tributaries reaches, and nearby lakes by the proposed impoundments will alter the aquatic environment that presently supports populations of resident fish.
+To assess the potential loss of these habitats and to determine the mitigation activities necessary, the resources to be impacted require documentation to determine the nature and extent of these populations and their dependence on particular habitat conditions.
+A more detailed background description of these studies is presented in the sub-objectives section (Sub-objective 5).

-Study Site:
+Study Design: